Jim-Kroovy/B.L.E.N.D/README.md

 Will fill in the contribution rules when i find the time.

-# Support Development
+## Support Development
 (Please consider supporting financially!
 More help = more time i can put into updates, new features and support.)

 - Donate to your chosen add-on on [Gumroad](https://gumroad.com/jimkroovy) - Gives me a metric of which add-ons should get priority.
 - Purchase the bundle on [Blender Market] (link coming soon!) - Gives the Blender Foundation 25% of profits.
 - Support me on [Patreon](https://patreon.com/JimKroovy) - Gives you a discord server for feedback, ideas and help as well as giveaways.

-# License Overview
+## License Overview
 Currently everything has a GPL-3.0 license, credit is not required but greatly appreciated.

-# Stable Add-ons
+## Stable Add-ons
 (These are add-ons that are currently working in Blender v2.83)

-- Switch Rotation Mode - [Dope Sheet > Key] - Simple little operator that switches the rotation mode on the fcurves of actions.
+1. Switch Rotation Mode
+    - [Dope Sheet > Key] (Simple little operator that switches the rotation mode on the fcurves of actions)
+    - [ ] Neaten up code.

-- Armature Editing Stages - [Armature > Data] - Modular armature stages, easy to revert/progress through changes and switch between rigging on the fly.
+2. Armature Editing Stages
+    - [Armature > Data] - Modular armature stages, easy to revert/progress through changes and switch between rigging on the fly.
+    - [ ] Re-work stage switching to compensate for bones at the same time as object/data?
+    - [ ] Add in a node tree?

-# Unstable Add-ons
+## Unstable Add-ons
 (Some of these might work but i don't advise trying to use them)

-- Add Control Bones - [Armature > Add] - Builds mechanism bones that manipulate the selected bones indirectly via control bones.
+1. Add Control Bones - [Armature > Add] - Builds mechanism bones that manipulate the selected bones indirectly via control bones.

 - Add Group Parent - Coming Soon!